Making sure your precious ones are safe and secure.

 A few points to make on this as it’s a common concern.
 If a standard strap on a car seat is tightened to the proper level of restraint, it should be very difficult for a child to get out of the harness.
 However, in the US, the Houdini concept – a strap which quite simply brings the two shoulder straps together to make it difficult to get out – has been very popular and is standard on most car seats there.
 Many research tests performed around the world have found it to be safe and confirmed that it does not interfere with the performance of any part of the car seat.
 In tests performed, it did not move up and have contact with the throat area.

-Editors note: This article was originally published on 12, November 2014 by Miranda Hilton and updated on 9, July 2019 by Alex Purcell Garcia.
+Editors note: This article was originally published in November 2014 by Miranda Hilton and updated in April 2021 by Alex Purcell Garcia.